VOTE BY MAIL

 Or you could print a copy here and mail it to the address above.

 NOTE: A member of your immediate family may also request a vote by mail ballot for you.
 Immediate family is defined as: spouse, child, parent, grandparent, sibling, spouse’s child, spouse’s parent, spouse’s grandparent or spouse’s sibling.)

 Anyone who is a Florida resident.

-If you are a seasonal resident, you can have your ballot sent to another address.
+If you are a seasonal resident, you can have your ballot sent to another address (just NOT a PO Box).
 This is true also for those abroad.

 However, you do not have to be "absent" to vote by mail.
 Any qualified Floridian voter is entitled to request a vote by mail ballot.

 You can request a vote-by-mail ballot for every election in which you are eligible to vote.

 Click here to check to see it you are registered to vote mail and to review the status of your vote-by-mail ballot (i.e. if it has been received or tabulated yet).